MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-overview.md

 ## Additional notes

 - Dynamics 365 Remote Assist uses the same common solution for the asset entity that Dynamics 365 Field Service uses.
-If you have Field Service installed in the same environment as Dynamics 365 Remote Assist, you'll see a new tab on the customer asset form called **Captures**.
-- Support for HoloLens and mobile devices isn't part of the June public preview, but is planned for a future release.
-For more information, see: [2020 release wave 2 for Dynamics 365 Remote Assist](https://docs.microsoft.com/dynamics365-release-plan/2020wave2/service/dynamics365-remote-assist/planned-features)
-- Support for video capture isn't available in the June release, but is planned for a future release.
+- Video capture length is currently limited to 30-45 seconds depending upon device.
+Support for longer video captures is planned for a future release.
-- During sign-in, Dynamics 365 Remote Assist will try to automatically select the first environment the user has access to that has the Dynamics 365 Remote Assist app installed.
-If the user has access to more than one environment that has the Dynamics 365 Remote Assist app installed, they can choose the environment they want by selecting **Settings** > **Links** > **Switch Dynamics Instance**.
-- Fields such as account, product, category, and asset hierarchy aren't visible in HoloLens.
-Over time, we'll add more support for relevant fields in the Dynamics 365 Remote Assist HoloLens and mobile apps.
-- The snapshot tool has been replaced with asset capture capabilities.
-Select an asset from the **Assets** tab, and then use the camera tool to take photos.
-You can re-enable the snapshot tool by turning off the asset capture feature from **Settings**.
+- After signing in to the client application, the user must select the environment with Dynamics 365 Remote Assist model-driven app installed.
+This can be done by going into **Settings**.
+This is the environment from which asset data will be fetched and new assets and captures will be added to.

 ### Entity reference